 It is worth noting that health insurance premiums are reviewed each year and so unlike other 'fixed' insurance products such as life insurance, there is no real benefit to taking out the cover when you are younger, as the price isn't fixed and will increase year on year.

 Do you need health insurance?

 Buying health insurance is a personal choice and so there is no right or wrong answer when it comes to whether you need it and the best age to buy it.
-For a lot of people it simply comes down to cost and so you may want to read our article 'Is private health insurance worth it' where we explain the cover in more detail as well as providing a handy list of alternatives to health insurance.
-In order to understand whether you need health insurance, you need to be absolutely clear on what it covers you for.
+For a lot of people it simply comes down to cost and so you may want to read our article 'Is private health insurance worth it' where we explain the cover in more detail as well as provide a handy list of alternatives to health insurance.
+In order to understand whether you need health insurance, you need to be absolutely clear on what it covers.
 We explain health insurance cover in more detail in our article 'What does health insurance cover?'

 Health insurance provides cover for the following:

 |What is included with Health Insurance||Details|